kamalrana123/en-Tnt-gym-Assignment/README.md

      box-shadow: 0 4px 8px 0 rgba(0, 0, 0, 0.2), 0 6px 20px 0 rgba(0, 0, 0, 0.19)" />

-     - You can view the appoinments by clicking on the dates
+     - You can view the appointments by clicking on the dates
-     - you can mark the completed appoinments
+     - you can mark the completed appointments